Transaction

 #autoCommit block / session

-Executes query / update in auto-commit mode.
+This code block executes queries / update operations in auto-commit mode.

 val count = DB autoCommit { implicit session =>